huynonstop/my-note/JS/JS__basic.md

 `this` refers to different things, depending on where it's used and how (if used in a function) a function is called.

-Generally, `this` refers to the "thing" which called a function (if used inside of a function).
+Generally, `this` refers to the "thing" which call a function (if used inside of a function).
 That can be the global context, an object or some bound data/ object (e.g. when the browser binds `this` to the button that triggered a click event).

 ![image-20200601001943153](C:\Users\ASUS\AppData\Roaming\Typora\typora-user-images\image-20200601001943153.png)